mambo69vn/UpStage2013/README.md

 - `ant run` to  build and run automatically
 - `ant clean` to clean `build` and `temp` directories
 - `ant compile-swf` to compile client swf files

+> For problems about the cross domain policy when running multiple server instances (the typical symptom is users cannot load stages), see comments about `this.policyport` variable in `parseUrlVars()` inside `Transport.as`.

 ________
 #### AUT UpStage Team 2013